 Draft Risk: Henry Ruggs III, WR, Raiders

 Old habits die hard.
 The Raiders do what the Raiders have always done for decades: draft a player with speed.
 Henry Ruggs III ran a blazing 4.27 40 yard dash at the combine and can burn any corner in the NFL.
 There’s no doubt the Raiders got the deep threat they have been needing for Derek Carr.
-So why is this considered a risk if he was projected to be a first round pick?
+So why is this considered a risk if he was projected to be one of the top picks?

 Las Vegas has done this in the past and the results have not turned out like they would have hoped.
 Darrius Heyward-Bey was picked in the first round in 2009 and played for the team for just four seasons.
 Amari Cooper was taken in the first round in 2015 and only played three and a half seasons.
 Not that either receiver was bad, but the team let them go for a reason.
 Heyward-Bey could not play consistently well for a top ten pick.
 As for Cooper, he dropped too many balls for the team, but is performing well in Dallas now.